TheOnlyZac/swsf-scramble/README.md

 # SWSF Scramble Scripts

-This repository contains scripts for working with the cheat code scrambling algorithm from [Star Wars: Jedi Starfighter](https://en.wikipedia.org/wiki/Star_Wars:_Jedi_Starfighter).
+This module comprises scripts for working with the cheat code scrambling algorithm from [Star Wars: Jedi Starfighter](https://en.wikipedia.org/wiki/Star_Wars:_Jedi_Starfighter).
 They can be used to generate code hashes and search for cheat codes by hash using brute force or a dictionary list.

 ## Setup